Philippines reports 1st virus death outside of China

-BEIJING (AP) — The Philippines has reported the first death related to a new virus outside of China.
+BEIJING (AP) — The Philippines on Sunday reported the first death from a new virus outside of China, where authorities delayed the opening of schools in the worst-hit province and tightened quarantine measures in a city that allow only one family member to venture out to buy supplies.

-The Department of Health says a 44-year-old Chinese man from Wuhan was admitted on Jan.
-25 after experiencing fever, cough, and sore throat.

 Meanwhile, six officials in the city of Huanggang, neighboring the epicenter of Wuhan in Hubei province, have been fired over “poor performance” in handling the outbreak, the official Xinhua News Agency reported.